mappingvermont/gfw-annual-loss-processing/1b_Vector-to-TSV/README.md

 ### PostGIS table to TSV

+This step cuts the postgres table into 10x10 degree tiles, intersects each tile with whatever version of GADM you supply, then uploads the processed tiles to the output directory where it can be used in the Hadoop process.

-Generically: `python intersect-source-with-gadm.py --iinput-dataset name_of_postgres_table --zip-source gadm_file --output-name output_file`
+Generically: `python intersect-source-with-gadm.py --input-dataset name_of_postgres_table --zip-source gadm_file --output-name output_file`
 Specific example: `python intersect-source-with-gadm.py --input-dataset bbm_explode2 --zip-source s3://gfw2-data/alerts-tsv/gis_source/gadm_3_6_adm2_final.zip --output-name bbm --s3-out-dir s3://gfw2-data/alerts-tsv/country-pages/climate/`

-If you want to export to tsv using a column in the shapefile/postgis (e.g., plantation type, Brazil biome), add --col-list <column names> as an argument.
-You can use up to two column names: `python shp-to-gadm28-tiled-tsv.py --input-dataset bbbm_explode2 --zip-source s3://gfw2-data/alerts-tsv/gis_source/gadm_3_6_adm2_final.zip --output-name bbm --s3-out-dir s3://gfw2-data/alerts-tsv/country-pages/climate/ --col-list name`

-This will cut the postgres table into 10x10 degree tiles, intersect each tile with whatever version of GADM you supply, then upload the processed tiles to the output directory where it can be used in the Hadoop process.

-If this is the first time doing tsv conversion on this particular spot machine, `intersect-source-with-gadm.py` will download GADM to the spot machine and load it into PostGIS.
+If this is the first time doing TSV conversion on this particular spot machine, `intersect-source-with-gadm.py` will download GADM to the spot machine and load it into PostGIS.
 However, it will only need to download and convert GADM once per spot machine.
 This will take several minutes (especially on the INSERT 0 1 phase of the conversion).
 Also, when GADM is importing to PostGIS, it will find some errors in the geometry.
 The shell will stop and ask you to run the displayed command in PostGIS shell (`UPDATE gadm_3_6_adm2_final SET geom = ST_CollectionExtract(ST_MakeValid(geom), 3) WHERE ST_IsValid(geom) <> '1';`) to correct the geometry, then it will process the UPDATE command for a long time.
 It is expected that it will show two notices about holes lying outside the shell at or near points X, Y; that is fine.
 Once it is done with the GADM geometry correction, rerun the above intersect-source-with-gadm.py command in the Linux shell and it should go smoothly.

+If you want to export to TSV using a column in the shapefile/postgis (e.g., plantation type, Brazil biome), add --col-list <column names> as an argument.
+You can use up to two column names: `python shp-to-gadm28-tiled-tsv.py --input-dataset bbbm_explode2 --zip-source s3://gfw2-data/alerts-tsv/gis_source/gadm_3_6_adm2_final.zip --output-name bbm --s3-out-dir s3://gfw2-data/alerts-tsv/country-pages/climate/ --col-list name`

 ### Raster to TSV